thedeepaxe/modeling_the_tempreture_diffusion_equation/README.md

 # modeling_the_tempreture_diffusion_equation

-This project is one of the projects I take the most pride in.
-As it connects math visualization, math modeling, and optimization-solving algorithms(linear regression).
+This project is one of the projects I take the most pride in and I really had fun working on it.
+As it connects math visualization, math modeling, and optimization-solving algorithms(linear regression) which are all domaines that intregue me. you can find the resulting video [here](https://www.youtube.com/watch?v=uNZq8XoV4Vg&t=6s&ab_channel=karimFEKI), enjoyyy.

 In what follows, we will go over the next chapters:

 ### 1.heavy influence from 3B1b